 Vaccination protocol for adult dogs:

-Kennel cough vaccinations are given anually if required.
+- Kennel cough vaccinations are given annually if required.

 After Vaccination Care